WCNewell/max-react/README.md

 This is a React learning project from the Udemy React course with Max Schwarzmueller.
-While a link to the full solution is given at the end of the course, I did follow every module and did the entire code-along.
+While a link to the full solution is given at the end of the course, I followed every module and did the entire code-along.
 A working version of this project is deployed here:

 >http://dazzling-vase.surge.sh/